FSUHeting/DL_LOB_Trading_and_MidPirce_Movement/README.md

 # FSU_DL_LOB_Trading

 Deep learning for limit order book trading and mid-price movement.
+The dataset is too big to upload.
+If you want to run the code, you need to download the dataset first.

-* There are two datasets used in this project.
+## There are two datasets used in this project.

 1, LobsterData